smucclaw/documentation/docs/webform.rst

     like one obtained from the web form

   - A Logical English program,
-    like one obtained from the output of the L4 to Logical English transpiler
+    like one obtained from the output of the
+    :doc:`L4 to Logical English transpiler <transpilers-logical-english>`

   - A Logical English query string

   this library allows one to query the Logical English server which executes the Logical English as Prolog and returns an explanation tree in the form of JSON.
-  The library also some built-in facilities for visualising this JSON tree.
+  The library also has some built-in facilities for visualising this JSON tree.

 More details about these individual projects and how to put them together can be found in their respective project documentation.